railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 Similarly, entering a supplier credit note is the same as that of the supplier invoice and so you use the menu :menuselection:`Financial Accounting --> Invoices --> Supplier Refunds`.

 It's easy to generate a credit note quickly from an existing invoice.
-To do this, select a customer or supplier invoice and click  *Refund invoice*  on the toolbar to the right.
+To do this, select a customer or supplier invoice and click :guilabel:`Refund invoice` on the toolbar to the right.
 Open ERP opens a new credit note form for you in the \ ``Draft``\   state so that you can modify it before approval.

 .. tip::  Crediting several invoices

 	You can refund several invoices in one operation.
 	From the web client you'd display a list of invoices and then click the checkboxes alongside the ones you want to refund.
-	Then click the *Refund invoice* action from the right toolbar.
+	Then click the :guilabel:`Refund invoice` action from the right toolbar.

 	In the GTK client you'd make a multiple selection of invoices by Ctrl-clicking whichever lines you want to select.
-	Then you'd execute the action by clicking the Action (gears) icon on the icon toolbar and selecting *Refund invoice*.
+	Then you'd execute the action by clicking the :guilabel:`Action` (gears) icon on the icon toolbar and selecting :guilabel:`Refund invoice`.

 Invoice payment
 ---------------